NJ Cardiovascular Institute

 On average, an adult’s heart beats about 80 times a minute, pushing blood, oxygen, and nutrients to all the tissues in the body.
 If your heart isn’t working as well as it should, it may be due to an underlying health issue.
-To assess heart health and function, board-certified cardiologist Kunal Patel, MD, at NJ Cardiovascular Institute in Newark and Secaucus, New Jersey, offers in-office stress testing, which measures cardiac activity during exercise.
+To assess heart health and function, board-certified cardiologist Kunal Patel, MD, at NJ Cardiovascular Institute in Elizabeth and Secaucus, New Jersey, offers in-office stress testing, which measures cardiac activity during exercise.
 To learn more about stress testing, call the office nearest you or request an appointment online today.

 A stress test is a diagnostic tool Dr. Patel uses to assess how well your heart works during exercise.
 When you’re engaged in physical activity, your heart works harder and faster.
 Due to the exertion, the stress test reveals issues with your heart or blood flow that may not be seen with other less strenuous tests.